R.I.P. Stalker - Our Traveling KittyJul 27, 2015

-Woke up Monday morning with the intent to hit the road.
-Stalker was having labored breathing so we went to the vet in Grand Forks instead.
-X-rays of his lungs were darker than normal indicating infection or cancer.
-Treated for infection but when we got back to the coach, he rapidly declined.
+We woke up Monday morning with the intent to hit the road.
+Stalker was having labored breathing, so we went to the vet in Grand Forks instead.
+X-rays of his lungs were darker than normal, indicating infection or cancer.
+Treated for infection, but when we got back to the coach, he rapidly declined.
 Took him back for further treatment but to no avail.
 Rather than euthanasia at the clinic, we brought him back home to die in his familiar surroundings.
 We are both in shock.
 COLLAGE OF STALKER'S LAST YEAR & HALF ON THE ROAD.
 Center photo: Stalker sleeping in at Duluth, MN (he was so cozy).
-Clockwise starting upper left corner: On a walk at Hueco Tanks, TX; Looking in the mirror at Aguanga, CA; Stalker exploring at Cass Lake, MN; Stalker & his girlfriend at Cape Blanco, OR; Stalker at Kincaid Lake Recreation Area, LA; Driveway surfing in Austin, TX; Stalker exploring the Appalachian Trail in Shenandoah National Park, VA; Stalker looking around on New Year’s Day in Tucson, AZ; Stalker at Rogers Rock, Adirondack Park Preserve, NY; Stalker relaxing at Wolf Creek Park, TX; Stalker in his “Catio” at Burro Creek, AZ; Walking in snow at Fort Griffin State Historic Park, Albany, TX.
+Clockwise starting upper left corner: On a walk at Hueco Tanks, TX; Looking in the mirror at Aguanga, CA; Stalker exploring at Cass Lake, MN; Stalker & his girlfriend at Cape Blanco, OR; Stalker at Kincaid Lake Recreation Area, LA; Driveway surfing in Austin, TX; Stalker exploring the Appalachian Trail in Shenandoah National Park, VA; Stalker looking around on New Year’s Day in Tucson, AZ; Stalker at Rogers Rock, Adirondack Park Preserve, NY; Stalker relaxing at Wolf Creek Park, TX; Stalker in his “Catio” at Burro Creek, AZ; Walking in snow at Fort Griffin State Historical Park, Albany, TX.